 After classroom, direct the campers back onto the lanes and execute a warm-up exactly as done in the morning.
-After warm-ups, campers should be split into teams of five and bowl one team game followed by one Baker game.
+After which, campers should be split up into teams of 5 and bowl one team game followed by one baker game.
 The team with the highest combined score at the end of the competition is declared the winner.